UKCloud/documentation/articles/cloud-storage/cs-how-use-file-browsers.md

    >
    > A folder within an existing bucket or new bucket to host the GUI files, for example /<bucket_name>/HTML5UI/ or /HTML5UI/

-To install and configure the Atmos HTML5 application.
+To install and configure the Atmos HTML5 application:

 1. Download and extract the [Atmos HTML5 application](https://cas.frn00006.ukcloud.com/Docs/Cloud_Storage/AtmosHTML5.zip?AWSAccessKeyId=438-1048-5-aefff7-1&Expires=1575471403&Signature=49Xss9swLLmSPmkAyruywkscUas%3D).

-2.  a.
-On Windows: Open a command prompt and navigate to the extracted files and run the following command: `upload.bat WebContent\main.html /<bucket_name>/<optional_path>/`
+2. **On Windows:** Open a command prompt, navigate to the extracted files and run the following command: `upload.bat WebContent\main.html /<bucket_name>/<optional_path>/`.

-    b.
-On Linux: Open a terminal prompt or from the CLI, navigate to the extracted files and run the following command: `upload.sh WebContent\main.html /<bucket_name>/<optional_path>/`
+    **On Linux:** Open a terminal prompt, or from the CLI, navigate to the extracted files and run the following command: `upload.sh WebContent\main.html /<bucket_name>/<optional_path>/`.

-3. The installer script will run and prompt for the following information,
+3. The installer script will run and prompt for the following information:

-    a.
-Atmos host name, which is the UKCloud endpoint URL for your selected storage bucket for example `atmos.cas.frn00006.ukcloud.com`
+    - Atmos host name, which is the UKCloud endpoint URL for your selected storage bucket for example `atmos.cas.frn00006.ukcloud.com`

-    b.
-Atmos port - Enter 443.
+    - Atmos port - Enter 443.

-    c.
-Atmos UID - Eenter your selected storage bucket's Atmos access key for example `a554f348g57f48729c0247r9730e29a1/10-10-10-89431b-1`
+    - Atmos UID - Enter your selected storage bucket's Atmos access key for example `a554f348g57f48729c0247r9730e29a1/10-10-10-89431b-1`

-    d.
-Atmos secret - Please enter your selected storage bucket's shared secret key.
+    - Atmos secret - Enter your selected storage bucket's shared secret key.

 4. When you have provided all the required information, the installer will connect to the bucket and upload the files to the requested folder.
 Once the script has finished, it will output a URL that you should copy to your clipboard and then keep somewhere safe.